 You may have heard the rumor about that lady who was paid $35 to create the Nike swoosh.
 After all, it is of the most iconic logos of the modern day.
 Logos should be cheap and fast, right?
 Well, the Nike swoosh lady's name is Carolyn Davidson, and if you adjust for inflation, she was paid closer to $205 for her work.
 Plus a diamond ring and 500 shares of Nike stock.
 So no. You don't have an excuse to pay your designer $35 in real-time-today money.
 If someone says they can get you a logo for less than that, RUN.

 Perhaps you're thinking, "I just need a quick logo right now, for an upcoming event.
 If our startup is successful, we'll be able to afford a better logo in the future."
 Essentially, you're opting to pay more by paying a little bit now and a lot later...and missing out on all the good a quality logo can do for your brand in the meantime.
 You have the vision for your business.
 Show you believe in it by investing in a high-quality logo that tells the world just how good you are.

 Design takes time.

-Not only does a good designer spend time researching you, your market, and your competitors, but a good designer creates original artwork (no clip art!) after a session of brainstorming and strategizing.
+Not only does a good designer spend time researching you, your market, and your competitors, but a good designer creates original artwork (no clip art!)
+This means sessions of brainstorming and stategizing.
 Your designer also knows how to balance design trends that are hot at the moment with your demographic by applying durable design principles that are more universally effective.
-When a website or email spammer offers a logo for cheap with a turnaround time of a couple of hours, you can bet they aren’t thinking critically about your brand’s future.
+When a website or email spammer offers a logo for cheap with a turnaround time of a couple of hours, you can bet they aren't thinking critically about your brand's future.